-The Company has accrued \$0.4 million as of December 31, 2012, and \$0.1 million as of December 31, 2011 and 2010 for penalties and interest on its unrecognized income tax benefits.
-The Company recognizes changes in its accruals in "Interest expense and other" in its statements of operations.
+The Company previously accrued \$0.4 million as of December 31, 2012, and \$0.1 million as of December 31, 2011 and 2010 for penalties and interest on its unrecognized income tax benefits.
+The Company recognized changes in its accruals in "Interest expense and other" in its statements of operations.
+As a result of recognizing previously unrecognized tax positions, total previously recorded interest and penalties of \$0.7 million was reversed during the second quarter of 2013.

-As of December 31, 2012, the Company had available, to reduce future taxable income, a United States federal regular net operating loss (NOL) carryforward of approximately \$3.8 billion (net of excess income tax benefits not recognized of \$236.3 million), which expire in the years 2016 through 2031.
+As of June 30, 2013, the Company had available, to reduce future taxable income, a United States federal regular net operating loss (NOL) carryforward of approximately \$5.6 billion (net of excess income tax benefits not recognized of \$236.3 million), which expire in the years 2016 through 2031.
 Utilization of NOL carryforwards is subject to annual limitations due to stock ownership changes.
 The income tax net operating loss carryforward may be limited by other factors as well.
-The Company also has various state NOL carryforwards, reduced by the valuation allowance for losses that the Company anticipates will expire before they can be utilized, totaling approximately \$3.2 billion, (net of Texas credit for business loss carryforwards) at December 31, 2012, with varying lengths of allowable carryforward periods ranging from five to 20 years that can be used to offset future state taxable income.
+The Company also has various state NOL carryforwards, reduced by the valuation allowance for losses that the Company anticipates will expire before they can be utilized, totaling approximately \$5.2 billion, (net of Texas credit for business loss carryforwards) at June 30, 2013, with varying lengths of allowable carryforward periods ranging from five to 20 years that can be used to offset future state taxable income.
 It is expected that these deferred income tax benefits will be utilized prior to their expiration.